akiradeveloper/dm-writeboost/doc/dm-writeboost-readme.txt

   default: 0 (read caching disabled)
 More than $read_cache_threshold * 4KB consecutive reads won't be staged.

-write_through_mode (bool)
+write_around_mode (bool)
   accepts: 0..1
   default: 0
-By enabling this, dm-writeboost never cache dirty data by writing data directly to the backing device.
+By enabling this, dm-writeboost writes data directly to the backing device.

 Messages
 --------